p2panda/handbook/website/docs/about/index.md

 ## Team

-"We", that is [Andreas Dzialocha](https://adz.garden), [Sam Andreae](https://samandreae.com/) and [Vincent Ahrend](https://www.vincentahrend.com), the current core team of p2panda.
+"We", that is [Andreas Dzialocha](https://adz.garden) and [Sam Andreae](https://samandreae.com/), the current core team of p2panda.
 Hello! ⛺

 <ImageFrame
-  title="This is us during our first intensive workshop week in 2021: Vincent, Sam, Sophie and Andreas!" url={require('./assets/safari.jpg')}
+  title="This is us during our first intensive workshop week in 2021 with our former core contributors: Vincent, Sam, Sophie and Andreas!" url={require('./assets/safari.jpg')}
 />